 - All toys were sanitized on a daily basis with bleach-free products that meet the regulations of sanitizing.
 Bleach is to be avoided due to any child with asthma or lingering chemical toxins.
 The same precautions were taken with changing tables, bathrooms and wherever the children played whether indoors or outdoors.

 All of these tips and personal experiences as a preschool leader prepared me to take these same precautions with my own children at home.
 My children know why we do things and it has become a part of their routine.
-A lot of these illnesses can be prevented if we just educate our children as well as our parents to ensure we reduce our exposure to the RSV virus and stay healthy year-round.
+A lot of these illnesses can be prevented if we just educate our children as well as our parents to ensure we reduce our exposure to the RSV virus to stay healthy year-round.
+At Etobicoke child care, children not only receive a quality education or play interactive games but also get trained with healthy practices to keep illness at bay.

 Disclosure- Although I was compensated for this post all views, opinion, and thoughts are my own.